My name is Sean O’Brien. In 2004, at 16 years old, I was wrongfully convicted and sentenced as an adult to Life Without

 Leading up to the Accusations

 The murder of Kyle Smelser occurred on February 26, 2003.
 Afterward, one of the victim’s neighbors told police they had seen a green truck and a white car on the day of the murder.
-A man by the name of Royce Clayton, who knew Kyle Smelser’s roommates and also knew me from working at the Big-O Tires across the parking lot from my mom’s Auto Repair Shop, randomly told police, “Sean O’Brien’s mom drives a green Suburban-type vehicle.”
+Upon hearing this, a man by the name of Royce Clayton, who knew the victim’s roommates and also knew me from working at the Big-O Tires across the parking lot from my mom’s Auto Repair Shop, randomly told police, “Sean O’Brien’s mom drives a green Suburban-type vehicle.”
 (It should be noted that my mom’s green Chevy Tahoe was at her business the entire day on February 26, 2003 and the green truck and white car lead was never investigated further) Based on Clayton’s statements the police began telling people that they were looking for Sean O’Brien.
 In the small town of Placerville, this spread like wildfire.

-The police quickly learned that I had been sent to boarding school in Oregon for my marijuana use.
+The police quickly learned that I had been sent to boarding school in Oregon for marijuana use.
 I was sent to the Bridge Academy in Oregon on February 28, 2003; coincidentally two days after the murder of which I was completely unaware.
 The following day, March 1, the police came to Oregon and interviewed me without reading me my rights, obtaining parental consent (I was 16), or providing me any legal protections.
 After I freely spoke with police answering all their questions, they left.